 User flow is a series of steps users take to navigate through your app or site to complete a specific goal.
-The goal may be to purchase a product, find an answer to a question, or reach out to customer support.
+The goal includes purchasing a product, finding an answer to a question, or reaching out to customer support.
 This process can involve several steps and various pages on your app and website.

 UX designers take a key interest in understanding user flow because it lets them design the ‘path of least resistance’ so the customers’ experience is rewarding.

 When designing user flow, you need to be familiar with the following:

 - What information do they need to proceed to the next step in the app or website?

 - What are the user’s barriers to completing their goals?

 Finding the answers to these questions lets you focus on a product design that helps users achieve their end goals more effectively.
 Don’t have an answer to these questions yet?
 Check out our blog on best practices for conducting user testing to extract actionable insights about your product’s uses.